-If you’re trying to run your whole house on a propane generator, you can expect to consume a generous amount of fuel.
-For example, a 22kw generator can provide all your electrical needs and run your major appliances simultaneously (oven, refrigerator, dishwasher, etc.) but you’ll consume roughly 200 gallons of propane every few days.
+If you’re trying to run your whole house on a propane generator, you can expect to consume a lot of fuel.
+For example, a 22kw generator can provide all your electrical needs and run your major appliances simultaneously (oven, refrigerator, dishwasher, etc.), but you’ll consume roughly 200 gallons of propane every few days.

 One of the biggest disadvantages of propane generators is their inefficiency in colder temperatures.
-As temperatures drop, propane struggles to maintain its gaseous form and therefore, tanks lose their pressure.
+As temperatures drop, propane struggles to maintain its gaseous form, so tanks lose their pressure.
 Additionally, when propane becomes liquid, the tank regulators are prone to freezing.

 Propane generators are also bigger and bulkier than gasoline generators, so they have less maneuverability.